Skip to Content

 All FAQs

-What is the difference between an acquired brain injury and a traumatic brain injury?
+What is the difference between an acquired brain injury, non-traumatic brain injury, and a traumatic brain injury?

-What is the difference between an acquired brain injury and a traumatic brain injury?
+What is the difference between an acquired brain injury, non-traumatic brain injury, and a traumatic brain injury?

 An acquired brain injury (ABI) is an injury to the brain that is not hereditary, congenital, degenerative, or induced by birth trauma.
 Essentially, this type of brain injury is one that has occurred after birth.
 The injury results in a change to the brain’s neuronal activity, which affects the physical integrity, metabolic activity, or functional ability of nerve cells in the brain.
 An acquired brain injury is the umbrella term for all brain injuries.